iambalajipaul/Tosca---OTP-Generation/README.md

-generates a TOTP (Time-based One-Time Password) and stores it in a Tosca buffer.
+This solution generates a TOTP (Time-based One-Time Password) and stores it in a Tosca buffer.
 It's useful for test automation scenarios involving MFA/2FA logins using Microsoft or Google Authenticator-compatible codes.

 ✅ Features